mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 }
 {% endhighlight %}

 As currently written, our web application is not very testable.
-The function `inviteFriends` makes direct calls to functions that interact with the database, interact with the Facebook API, and send email.
+The function `inviteFriends` makes direct calls to database functions, Facebook API functions, and email service functions.

-While we may have automated tests for our web service, because our application talks to a real database, a real API, and a real email service, the tests are actually system tests, _not_ unit tests.
+While we may have automated tests for our web service, because our application interacts directly with the real world, the tests are actually _system_ tests, _not_ unit tests.
 Such tests are very difficult to write, run slowly, prone to random failures, and they test much more than our application logic.

 We do not have time to rewrite our application, and we cannot make it testable all at once.
 Instead, let's try to remove dependency on the database for the `inviteFriends` function.